South Australian Space Collaboration and Innovation Fund

 What is the maximum number of participants a proposal can have?

-Can a lead applicant partner with interstate organisations and universities?
+Can a lead applicant partner with interstate or international organisations and universities?

-Yes, the lead applicant can partner with industry and/or universities in other Australian states or territories.
+Yes, the lead applicant can partner with industry and/or universities in other Australian states or territories or international.

 What is the matched funding requirement?